 Your landlord has a duty to keep the premises fit and habitable.
 If repairs are needed, the first step is to notify the landlord in writing.
 This can be a letter, email, text message, or, if your landlord uses one, the property management app.
 You must then give your landlord a reasonable amount of time to make the repairs.
 If the problem is an emergency, such as no heat in winter or a sewage problem, the landlord must fix it immediately.
 You must also give the landlord access to your home to make the repairs.

-If the landlord still refuses to fix a health and safety issue, there are two ways remedies for getting the needed repairs.
+If the landlord still refuses to fix a health and safety issue, there are two ways to get the needed repairs.

 If your landlord does not make repairs, you can file what is called a tenant’s assertion in court.
 To file a tenants’ assertion, follow these steps: